- What is Chemoembolization?

 At the end of the procedure, the catheter will be removed and pressure will be applied to stop any bleeding.
 The opening in the skin is then covered with a dressing.
 No sutures are needed.

-You can expect to stay in bed in the recovery room for six to eight hours.
+You can expect to stay in bed in the recovery room for four to six hours.

 Chemoembolization is usually completed within 90 minutes.